CUBRID/cubrid-manual/en/ha.rst

 .. note:: scp command is used when you run **ha_make_slavedb.sh**; to skip a password request when you run scp, you should configure a personal key to the target node, and a public key to the source node.
 For details, see the usage of ssh-keygen in Linux.

     #.
-Run **ssh-keygen -t rsa** in the target node and check if .ssh/id_rsa and .ssh/id_rsa.pub files are created on the Linux user's home directory.
+Run **ssh-keygen -t rsa** in the source node and check if .ssh/id_rsa and .ssh/id_rsa.pub files are created on the Linux user's home directory.

     #.
-Copy id_rsa.pub file of the target node into the /.ssh directory under the Linux user's home directory; change a file name as authorized_keys.
+Copy id_rsa.pub file of the source node into the /.ssh directory under the Linux user's home directory; change a file name as authorized_keys.

     #.
-Change the modes of authorized_keys file as 640, .ssh directory as 700
+Change the modes of authorized_keys file as 640, .ssh directory as 700 in the target node.

         ::

             chmod 640 authorized_keys; cd ..; chmod 700 .ssh